javierdotnet/mateu-application-framework/README.md

 ## Map

-Mateu's application fremwork is compund of:
+Mateu's application framework is compund of:

 - mateu-ui
 - mateu-rpc